Building Safety Act 2024

 - Containing two or more residential units

-Pearl provides fast, accurate assessments to determine whether your building qualifies as a Relevant Building.
-Our reports are suitable for submission to the Building Safety Regulator and can be used to inform legal and compliance strategies.
+Pearl provides fast, accurate assessments to confirm whether your building qualifies as a Relevant Building.
+Our reports are suitable for submission to the Regulator and can support legal and compliance strategies.

 - Site inspection and desktop review